csci338/fall2023/pages/syllabus.md

 course: "CSCI 338: Software Engineering"
 term: "Fall 2023"
 prerequisites: "CSCI 202 and CSCI 235"
-office_hours: "WF 5pm - 6pm (in person), Rhoades Robinson Hall, Rm.
-220 or by appointment."
-professor1: "Dr. Sarah Van Wart (she / her)"
+professor1: "Dr. Sarah Van Wart"
-include_schedule: 1
-professor1_email: svanwart@unca.edu
-professor1_title: Instructor of Record
-professor2: "Dr. Semmy Purewal (he / his)"
-professor2_email: spurewal@unca.edu
-professor2_title: Engineer in Residence
 time_location: "Tu/Th 9:55 AM - 11:35 AM, Zeis Hall, Rm.
 203"
+instructors:
+  - name: "Dr. Sarah Van Wart"
+    email: "svanwart@unca.edu"
+    pronouns: "she / her"
+    title: "Instructor of Record"
+    office_hours: "MWF 5pm - 6pm (in person) or by appointment"
+    location: "220 Rhoades Robinson Hall"
+  - name: "Dr. Semmy Purewal"
+    email: "spurewal@unca.edu"
+    pronouns: "he / his"
+    title: "Engineer in Residence"
+    office_hours: "By appointment"
 catalog_description: "CSCI 338 is project-oriented course in which students working in teams complete one or more projects encompassing software design and development.
-Students will develop their communication skills by writing project requirements, creating and evaluating prototypes, interfacing with end users, and developing and implementing test plans.
-Prerequisites: CSCI 202 with a grade of C or higher and CSCI 235.
-Fall and Spring."
+Students will develop their communication skills by writing project requirements, creating and evaluating prototypes, interfacing with end users, and developing and implementing test plans."
 ---

 ## About the Course
-TODO.
+Welcome to CSCI 338!
+Taking this course gives you the opportunity to work on a collaborative software development project while learning some of the tools, methods, and processes that are widely used in industry.
+We will be using some specific programming languages, frameworks, and libraries to explore various "big ideas" in software engineering.
+That said, the focus of this course is on selected **processes and tool for building software that is scalable and maintainable over time**, as circumstances change.
+Drawing from <a href="https://abseil.io/resources/swe-book" target="_blank">Software Engineering at Google</a> (the book we will use in this course) we will explore three categories of considerations:

+1. **Culture** -- How people on teams can work well together; document and share knowledge; priorizie technical, social, and business goals; cultivate a curious, open, and critical perspective on their work; and measure the benefits and costs of technical decisions.
+1. **Process** -- How to actually go about writing code, including coming up with style guides and coding conventions; how to conduct a code review; how to document your code; how to write different kinds of tests; how to deprecate features; and how to break down ideas into concrete features and tasks so that you can make incremental and manageable progress.
+1. **Tools** -- Using different software tools to improve how your team manages their codebase.
+This includes tools for version control; building and compiling your system (particularly for large systems); managing dependencies; and ensuring that you are continuously integrating and deploying code changes.

+By the end of this course, our hope is that you will view software engineering as set of tools and strategies for managing uncertainty, change, and competing priorities (versus a fixed list of rules that you follow religiously).
+How software development proceeds depends on your goals, the constraints you are under, and the tools you have at your disposal.
+Hence, the more holistically you think about evaluating different trade-offs and choices (given the information you have at your disposal), the more effective you will become.

+{% include schedule-very-simple.html %}

 ## Course Format
 The course format includes a mix of assigned readings, lectures, labs, and homework.
 We will generally try to use our Tuesday class time to discuss a "big idea" in software engineering, and our Thursday class time to complete hands-on labs.
 It is your responsibility to keep up-to-date on class material and announcements, as the schedule is subject to change.
 This includes material presented and announcements made in class, via email, or on Moodle.